jacopotediosi/OctoPrint-Telegram/README.md

 **`/settings`** - Displays the current notification settings (time and height) and allows you to change them.

 **`/files`** - Lists all the files available for printing in upload folder and allows you download and delete them.
-You also can view detailed informations of the file like print history.
+You also can view detailed information of the file like print history.

 **`/filament`** - Shows your filament spools and the percentage of usage.
 In addition you can change the filament spool with this command.
 Requires the [Filament Manager Plugin](https://plugins.octoprint.org/plugins/filamentmanager/)